Alyn of Hull|

 A Dance with Dragons (mentioned)

-Alyn Velaryon, formerly known as Alyn of Hull and later known as the Oakenfist, was Lord of the Tides, Master of Driftmark and head of House Velaryon.
-Alyn was a legitimised bastard of dragonseed descent, from Hull on the island of Driftmark.
-His brother was Ser Addam Velaryon, dragonrider and initial heir to Driftmark.
-Alyn was an admiral during the reign of his cousin, King Daeron I Targaryen.
+Alyn Velaryon, born Alyn of Hull and later called Alyn Oakenfist, was Lord of the Tides, Master of Driftmark and head of House Velaryon.
+Alyn was a legitimised bastard of dragonseed descent, coming from Hull on the island of Driftmark.
+His brother was Ser Addam Velaryon, a dragonrider.